BitMEX/api-connectors/auto-generated/ruby/docs/UserApi.md

 network = 'network_example' # String | The `network` parameter is used to indicate which blockchain you would like to withdraw from.
 The acceptable value in the `network` parameter for each currency can be found from `networks.asset` from `GET /wallet/assets`.

-amount = 8.14 # Float | Amount of withdrawal currency.
+amount = 789 # Integer | Amount of withdrawal currency.

 opts = {
   otp_token: 'otp_token_example', # String | 2FA token.
 Required for all external withdrawals unless the address has skip2FA in addressbook.